 The Westminster Shorter Catechism (WSC) is taught throughout the school year on Wednesday evenings from 6:30-7:30 PM to all youth (preschool through 12th grade).
-A children's version of the WSC is used for all youth up through grade 4.

 Adults study the Westminster Larger Catechism.